khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 - What benefit does the proposed command provide to the user?
 - What alternative solutions have you explored?

+Before you add an additional slash command, check if the action you want to add could be incorporated in the [existing slash commands](https://docs.google.com/spreadsheets/d/1qhNF16eMJBjkCwWOkUg2k-aSuPqH-khjgHrKFSwksJE/edit?usp=sharing).
+Inform the [Duo Chat group](https://handbook.gitlab.com/handbook/product/categories/#duo-chat-group) when adding a new slash command.

 [UX research](https://gitlab.com/gitlab-org/ux-research/-/issues/3098) is ongoing to better understand user needs for slash commands.

 ## Naming convention and syntax

-Slash commands are solution agonsitic.
+Slash commands should not be tied to specific features.
 Try to start slash commands with a verb that can apply to multiple contexts.
-Before adding an additional slash command, check if the action you want to add could be incorporated in the existing slash commands.

 - Use the same command for different use cases to keep the list small and learnable, instead of a command for a specific feature.
-   - **Do**: `/troubleshoot <URL>` Suggest a fix to a vulnerability, code, or pipeline
+  - **Do**: `/troubleshoot <URL>` Suggest a fix to a vulnerability, code, or pipeline.
-   - **Don't**: `/troubleshoot_pipeline <URL>` Suggest a fix for a failing pipeline
+  - **Don't**: `/troubleshoot_pipeline <URL>` Suggest a fix for a failing pipeline.
 - When a command is more than one word, use an underscore to denote spaces.
 For example, `/new_conversation`.
 - Some commands accept optional arguments, or additional information such as a link, reference, or free text.
-For example, to summarize an issue in a specific way, `/summarize #14023 in 5 bullet points`.
+Slash commands are be formatted in this manner: `/<action verb>` `<optional reference>` `<optional instructions>`.
+For example, `/summarize #14023 in 5 bullet points`.

 ## Menu layout